 Tools under the belt

-- Flipd is similar to Offtime, except it also sets emergency contacts so that important people can always get through.
+- Flipd is similar to Offtime, except it also sets emergency contacts so important people can always get through.
 Another interesting feature is that they offer an ability to connect with other Flipd users and even compete in productivity levels with them.

 - Speaking of email enhancers, inbox assistants like Dispatch and Less.Mail limit clutter, generate follow-up reminders, filter spam, and highlight important emails that shouldn’t slip by.

 The cost of being fuzzy is much higher than we tend to think.
-The abundance of notifications makes it difficult to concentrate on your real-life tasks or pick out the updates you should care about.
+The abundance of notifications makes it challenging to concentrate on your real-life tasks or pick out the updates you should care about.
 The result?
 More errors and stress, less performance and output.